WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/WiseGuru's CCNA Definitions.md

 ---

 ##### Maintenance Outages 11/15/2023
-Sorry to anyone who has been trying to access the page over the last couple of days, I've been trying to get harden the security of the site by adding headers [security headers](https://securityheaders.com/?q=https%3A%2F%2Fccnadefinitions.com%2F&followRedirects=on), and it's finally done (for now).
+Sorry to anyone who has been trying to access the page over the last couple of days and found it in disarray, I've been trying to get harden the security of the site by adding headers [security headers](https://securityheaders.com/?q=https%3A%2F%2Fccnadefinitions.com%2F&followRedirects=on), and it's finally done (for now).
 Maintenance and outage history can now be found [[Maintenance\|here]], and any planned maintenance will be listed below.

+I have a little more work to do, but I will do some testing elsewhere before I break the site again.

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/maintenance/#planned-maintenance" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">

-# Planned Maintenance
+### Planned Maintenance
 None